 Why does bone health matter?
-Learn more below about what you can do to keep your bones strong and healthy, what the risk factors are for osteoporosis, and how to live well if you have osteoporosis.
+Learn more about what you can do to help keep your bones strong and healthy, what the risk factors are for osteoporosis, and how to live well if you have osteoporosis.

 What is a bone mineral density test?
 A bone mineral density test measures calcium and other minerals in bone.
 Bones containing more minerals are denser, so they tend to be stronger and less likely to break.